Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 		8<< a & b & c all point to the same memory address

-		IDK about dexing though; whether to point to various other [functions], or to just store a whole new [function<>]
+		IDK about dexing though; whether to point to various other [functions], or to just store a whole new [function<>] it would be faster in the long run not to point, but demands more memory; which is cheap, and getting moreso
 	>8

 	routine<prescoping<>>()